pivotal/docs-tap/install-gitops/sops.hbs.md

 ## <a id='initialize-git-repository'></a>Create a new Git repository

+Follow these steps to create a new Git repository:

 1. In a hosted Git service, for example, GitHub or GitLab, create a new respository.

     This version of Tanzu GitOps RI supports authenticating to a hosted Git repository by using SSH as well as Basic Authentication.

-2. Initialize a new Git repository:
+1. Initialize a new Git repository:

     ```console
     mkdir -p $HOME/tap-gitops